kuribarri/kuribarri.github.io/_pages/about.md

 profile:
   align: right
-  image: 241129PUM2.webp
+  image: PUM-portada-blog.webp
-  image_circular: true # crops the image to make it circular
+  image_circular: false # crops the image to make it circular

 news: true # includes a list of news items